biosustain/dsp_nfcore_mag/README.md

 This section documents parameter changes, computational considerations, and practical tips based on running `nf-core/mag` on the DTU Biosustain infrastructure using **Seqera Platform**.

+## Disclaimer

+This is **not an official nf-core repository**.
+It is a personal/community-maintained resource intended to share practical experience and workflow notes.

 ### Modified parameters

 During execution, several parameters were adjusted from the default settings to better suit the dataset characteristics and available resources.
 These included: